 In the bustling social media ecosystem, everything is in flux, and nothing set in stone.

 Just take a look at the massive disruption COVID-19 Pandemic has caused, forcing brands to adjust their strategies.
 On one hand, it opened new opportunities to sell and engage.
 On the other, it created a new minefield we have to navigate.

 For instance, many businesses had to call off their promotional campaigns because they suddenly became “insensitive” or “inappropriate”.
 In case you’re unsure of how to proceed in times like these, partner up with a trusted digital marketing agency.

 Automation is no fad, but a real game-changer in the world of social media marketing.

 It makes your life much easier and saves a tremendous amount of resources.
 You can automate content scheduling and posting, as well as social listening and monitoring.
 So, pick an automation platform or app that suits your specific needs.

 Remember the ultimate trick is not to lose your personal touch in the process.
-Modify your messages and posts based on the network you’re using and audience preferences.
+Modify your messages and posts based on the instant social network you’re using and audience preferences.